WordPress Full Site Editing: Your Essential 2026 Guide

 How to Switch from a Classic Theme to a Block Theme

 If you’ve been using WordPress for a long time you are probably already familiar with classic themes.
-Since the introduction of Gutenberg and Full Site Editing some users started to switch to block themes.
+Since the introduction of Gutenberg and Full Site Editing many users have started switching to block themes.

 First, make sure that your new block theme includes all the features that you’re currently using in a classic theme.
 If you have any custom CSS in the Customizer save it somewhere for later use.
 Your customizer will become inaccessible once you switch to a block theme.
 Don’t forget to backup your website before switching.